ImmutableWebApps/react-immutable-example/README.md

 1) Identify the parts of the `index.html` that vary by environment:

     - [`PUBLIC_URL`](https://facebook.github.io/create-react-app/docs/using-the-public-folder#adding-assets-outside-of-the-module-system): URL where the versioned immutable assets will be deployed.
-    - `window.env`: Environment-specific javascript configuration.
+    - `window.env`: Environment-specific JavaScript configuration.

 2) Set `PUBLIC_URL` to an EJS template string in the `.env`: